What are Nominal, Ordinal, Interval and Ratio Scales?

 Ordinal Scale maintains descriptional qualities along with an intrinsic order but is void of an origin of scale and thus, the distance between variables can’t be calculated.
 Descriptional qualities indicate tagging properties similar to the nominal scale, in addition to which, ordinal scale also has a relative position of variables.
 Origin of this scale is absent due to which there is no fixed start or “true zero”.

-Status at workplace, tournament team rankings, order of product quality, order of agreement or satisfaction – some of the most common examples of Ordinal Scale.
+Status at workplace, tournament team rankings, order of product quality, and order of agreement or satisfaction are some of the most common examples of Ordinal Scale.
 These scales are generally used in market research to gather and evaluate relative feedback about product satisfaction, changing perceptions with product upgrades etc.

 For example, a semantic differential scale question such as:

 - Unsatisfied – 2

 - Neutral – 3

 - Satisfied – 4